ECS-CS/html/Y1-Q4-Capstone/Week1Day2.md

 (These changes will be made in the **HTML section of CodePen**)

-1. Insert your capstone project into the left column (Column #1).
+1. Insert your capstone project into the left column, replacing "Column 1".
 2. Insert `<p></p>` tags into the right column, replacing "Column 2".
 3. In between the `<p></p>` tags describe your Scratch Project.
 (Minimum of 3 sentences)
 4. Insert a header tag **ABOVE** the `<p></p>` tags you created and insert text between them. (ex: `<h1></h1>` or `<h2></h2>`).